HTML: Creating the content

 If you get stuck, you can always compare your work with our finished example code on GitHub.

 Here, we have only really scratched the surface of HTML.
-To find out more, go to our Learning HTML topic.
+You'll learn a lot more in our Structuring content with HTML Core module.